inaccel/material/docs/get-started/part4.md

 ### What name should I pass to `inaccel::request`?

-The name of your request should be identical to the the corresponding accelerator's function prototype.
+The name of your request should be identical to the corresponding accelerator's function prototype.
 Be aware that you must have deployed your bitstream for which you wish to invoke its kernels.
 If no such valid accelerator exists the request will be dismissed.